 Other options for bowel management

-Become familiar with the things that affect bowel movement.
-It can take several weeks to establish a regular program however accidents may still occur so it is important to always be prepared.
+Learn about the things that affect bowel movement.
+It can take several weeks to have a regular program, however your child may have accidents, so it is important to always be prepared.

 Once a toilet timing pattern has been established, it should remain constant.

 Further information about Bowel Management and Spina Bifida is available at:

 - The American Spina Bifida Association has a series of useful fact sheets and web based material.
 Download for free from: www.spinabifidaassociation.org